Adhyayanpradhan/computer_vision/agriculture_drone/readme.md

-yolov3.weights download it.
+# Main file is :
-Work is going on the data analysis of rainfall pattern to detect drought.
+base_station.py for the whole control of the system client.py for the use of farmers or grassroot level yolov3.weights download it.